fxn/monochrome-theme.el/README.md

-A gray on black Emacs 24 theme for your focused hacking sessions.
+# monochrome - A gray on black Emacs 24 theme for your focused hacking sessions

+## Installation

 Just throw _monochrome-theme.el_ into _~/.emacs.d_ and execute